 The SUCS Logo

-Swansea University Computer Society, known as SUCS, is a student society at the University of Wales, Swansea.
+Swansea University Computer Society, known as SUCS, is a student society at Swansea University.
 It offers computing facilities and social events to its members and other Swansea University societies.

 As of 2005, SUCS had in excess of 180 members, making it one of the largest societies in the University.
 Its membership comprises undergraduate and postgraduate students and alumni who have earned life membership from the society.
 A number of other Swansea University societies are also members of SUCS and take advantage of the computer facilities and 24 hour access that the society provides.